jackmacdougall/SYSC4806-TeamJORA/Docs/minutes-02.md

 Finalize schema.

-Jack got rid of the student list, it was messing up
+Jack got rid of the student list in the Group class, it was messing up

 If something is making problems with the schema, remove it.